cwonrails/jgthms.github.io/_posts/2013-06-13-how-ios-7-can-still-end-up-looking.md

 layout: post
 title: How iOS 7 can still end up looking category : Design
+introduction: iOS 7's interface both stunned most designers and gave them an excuse to score some Dribbble shots.
 ---

 The new iOS 7 icons made most (if not all) designers cringe.
 They don't criticize the decision to head for a flatter (but not completely flat) layout but rather the execution.
 The acid unpleasant visual result is probably due to the fact that [Jony Ive put Apple's marketing team in charge of iOS 7 icon design](http://www.macrumors.com/2013/06/12/jony-ive-put-apples-marketing-team-in-charge-of-ios-7-icon-design/).